jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 };
 ```

-If you compile and run this program you will see that the crate texture fills the window (since the coordinates of the cube vertices are $-1$ and $1$).
+If you compile and run this program you will see that the crate texture fills the window.
+This is because the coordinates of the cube vertices are $-1$ and $1$.

 ```{figure} ../_images/06_3D_worlds.png
 :width: 500